 Homelessness prevention funds 2019/20

-In 2019/20 we will provide £1.75m of grants and funding allocations to Oxford’s homelessness organisations to fund a wide range of support services.
-Much of these support services are targeted at early intervention to stop people from becoming homeless.
+In 2019/20 we initially budgeted £1.75m of grants and funding allocations to Oxford’s homelessness organisations to fund a wide range of support services.
+Many of these support services are targeted at early intervention to stop people from becoming homeless.

-In 2019/20 the grants will fund the following organisations:
+In 2019/20 our core grants are funding the following organisations:

 |Provider||Purpose||Proposed allocation 2019/20|

 |Oxfordshire AHP / Oxfordshire CC commissioner||Provision of supported housing

 Additional £58,000 will be required from 2020/21 in order to maintain our membership of the pooled budget for the adult homeless.